Athletics at the 2016 Summer Olympics – Women's heptathlon: Day two

+In 2018 Alina Fyodorova was issued with a four-year competition ban backdated to July 2016 for an anti-doping rule violation after testing positive for a banned substance.
+Consequently, her results from the 2016 Olympic Games in the heptathlon were disqualified.

 Competition format

 The heptathlon consists of seven track and field events, with a points system that awards higher scores for better results in each of the seven components.
 The seven event scores are summed to give a total for the heptathlon.

 Records

 Prior to the competition, the existing World and Olympic records were as follows.

 The following national records were established during the competition: